pmuens/serverless-book/02-aws-fundamentals/04-what-is-cloudformation.md

 ## How Serverless uses CloudFormation

-Serverless is a heavy user of CloudFormation templates.
-Nearly everything AWS related is defined with the help of CloudFormation.
-Some of those templates a generated automatically.
-You can always define new ones on your own.
-Those are then recognized and execute by Serverless.
+Serverless is a heavy user of CloudFormation.
+Nearly every resource Serverless uses is defined and deployed with the help of CloudFormation.

+Even your event definitions in your `serverless.yml` (which we'll see later on) file are compiled to valid CloudFormation syntax which is merged into the main "Serverless CloudFormation" template and then deployed.